A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore aren't hard to find if you know where to look!

 Bar Stories, 55/57A Haji Lane, Singapore 189248

 While the gold-accented interior may insinuate upmarket, Gibson is far from a formal, stuffy bar experience.
 This hidden bar prides itself on its wide selection of potent tipples in its drinks menu, pleasing even the most discerning drinker.
-Cocktails aside, Gibson also lets you enjoy a modest selection of seafood dishes like oysters and lobster rolls.
+Kitchen renovations are currently underway, so you can’t enjoy the modest selection of seafood dishes.
+But when it’s all done, be sure to order the oysters and lobster rolls.

 Gibson, Level 2, 20 Bukit Pasoh Road, Singapore 089832

-“Speakeasy” is a description thrown around a lot these days, but The Other Room is probably one of the few bars in Singapore we’ve found that’s really hidden away, with only the scantest online presence.
+“Speakeasy” is a description thrown around a lot these days.
+But The Other Room is probably one of the few bars in Singapore we’ve found that’s really hidden away, with only the scantest online presence.
 This “drinking house for the discerning” offers expertly crafted cocktails that pay homage to classic drinks while adding contemporary twists.
-Holding court behind the bar is master bartender Dario Knox, previously from Foc.

 The Other Room, #01-05, Marriott Hotel Singapore, 320 Orchard Road, Singapore 238865

 Don’t be fooled by the boarded up shopfront that’s littered with random scribbles.
 Push the door open, and you’ll see Bitters & Love is very much alive and bustling.
 You can throw out the menu because the bartenders at this hidden bar in Singapore will concoct something from the drink profile you provide.
-Plus, its whimsical food menu makes sure you’re never hungry at this place, ever.
-We also love the DIY cocktail sets that can be delivered to your doorstep – the Grapefruit Rosemary Fizz reminds us of holidays in Bali.
+Plus, its whimsical food menu ensures you’re never hungry at this place, ever.
+We also love the DIY cocktail sets that can be delivered to your doorstep.

 Bitters & Love, 118 Telok Ayer Street, Singapore 068587